 Medicare Part B offers optional medical insurance, and those who elect coverage pay a monthly insurance premium.
 Part B covers medically necessary health care appointments, including doctors' appointments, outpatient medical and surgical services, diagnostic tests and some coverage for home health care.
-In 2015 the majority of people enrolled in Part B paid a monthly premium of $104.90, with coverage beginning after they met an annual deductible of $147 [source: Medicare.gov].
+It also covers preventive services.
+In 2020, the majority of people enrolled in Part B paid a monthly premium of $144.60, with coverage beginning after they met an annual deductible of $198 [source: Medicare.gov].

 Medicare won't cover everything, though.
-You'll have to look elsewhere for some common services that aren't covered under Medicare programs, including long-term care, most dental care (including dentures), cosmetic surgery, acupuncture, chiropractic, routine foot care, hearing aids and fittings, and vision care [source: Medicare.gov].
+You'll have to look elsewhere for some common services that aren't covered under Medicare programs, including long-term care, most dental care (including dentures), cosmetic surgery, acupuncture, routine foot care, hearing aids and fittings, and eye exams related to prescribing glasses [source: Medicare.gov].

 Those who are enrolled in Original Medicare may also apply for Medicare Supplement Insurance, also known as Medigap.
-Medigap policies are intended to help cover expenses not covered by Part A and Part B, such as copays, coinsurance costs and deductibles.
-Some plans may offer additional coverage, such as overseas medical care while traveling.
-These policies are sold and administered by private insurance companies, and enrollees pay a monthly premium.
-In 2010, the year Congress standardized Medigap plans, just about 20 percent of 65-year-old Medicare beneficiaries enrolled in a Medigap policy; the most popular plans, C and F, are those that also include the Medicare Part B deductible [source: KFF].
-Not all Medigap policies include prescription drug coverage, though, and beneficiaries may not have a concurrent Medical Savings Account.
+Medigap policies, sold and administered by private insurers with federal government oversight, are intended to help cover expenses not covered by Part A and Part B, such as copays, coinsurance costs and deductibles.
+Some plans offer additional coverage, too, such as the cost of overseas medical care while traveling.
+No Medigap policies cover prescription drugs, however, and policyholders may not pay their Medigap premiums with funds from a health savings account.
+In 2018, more than 14 million Americans carried Medigap insurance.